boostercloud/booster/docs/README.md

 ##### Reading entities

-Event handlers are a good place to make decisions and for making better decisions you need information.
+Event handlers are a good place to make decisions, and for making better decisions, you need information.
 There is a Booster function called `fetchEntitySnapshots` within the `Booster` package and allows you to inspect the application state.
-This functions receives two arguments, the `Entity` to fetch and the `entityID`.
-This is an example fetching an entity called `Stock`:
+This function receives two arguments, the `Entity` to fetch and the `entityID`.
+Here is an example of fetching an entity called `Stock`:

 ```typescript
 @Command({